 Working in the food and beverage space - especially in sales - is an interesting combination of cooperation and competition.
 Lots of brands work together behind the scenes to draw attention to their category (a whopping 74% said they'd be open to the idea), and that kind of collaborative growth can bring brands together.
 However once your product hits the shelves, the relationship between your brand and your competitors changes completely.

 No matter how highly you might think of the other brands on your shelf, the fight for market share is fought tooth and nail.
 It's black and white: Shoppers will either reach for your products or your competitors', and your job depends on making sure your brand wins.

 So when the marketing stops and the products arrive at the store, what can you do to make sure your brand's bar codes are the ones getting scanned at the register?
-In this post, we detail 50 competition-busting tactics you can use to sell more off the shelf, from clever display strategies to in-store promotion tips, and more.
+In this post, we detail 50 competition-busting tactics you can use to sell more at the point of purchase, from clever display strategies to in-store promotion tips, and more.